cosmos/mainnet/params/README.md

 - `"vote_period": "180"`.
 Number of blocks (approx. 15 minutes) for a oracle vote to be tallied.
 - `"vote_threshold": "0.5"`.  ratio of bonded tokens that have to submit votes before the vote can be tallied
-- `"drop_threshold": "10"`. # of epochs (1 weeks) that oracle tallies have to be skipped sequentially before the Terra denom is dropped from the oracle
+- `"drop_threshold": "100"`. # of vote cycles that oracle tallies have to be skipped sequentially before the Terra denom is dropped from the oracle
 - `"oracle_reward_band": "0.01"`. oracle rewardee range

 ### Slashing Module